 This peculiar idea of circular agriculture management combines organic agriculture and the breeding of animals for the production of fertilizer.
 Respecting and protecting the environment, it guarantees food independence for one of the poorest countries in Africa, in addition to the enfranchisement of women in Burkinabe society.

-Almost thirty years after the murder of Thomas Sankara, the president who dreamt of a “land of people of integrity” led by citizens who were aware of their own capabilities, the Sahel has returned to offer to the world a new lesson in civility.
+More than thirty years after the murder of Thomas Sankara, the president who dreamt of a “land of people of integrity” led by citizens who were aware of their own capabilities, the Sahel has returned to offer to the world a new lesson in civility.

 After the death of the socialist leader, the economy of the former French colony of Alto Volta was readmitted to programmes for “international aid”.
 In fact, 40% of the population lives below the poverty line and the poorest of those are primarily adolescents and mothers (80% of whom are illiterate): the only people involved in cultivating land due to the high rate of emigration towards Europe.
 80% of those living in Burkina Faso survive thanks to agriculture, but improvements in quality and quantity have allowed people to consolidate the system of microcredit: an innovative solution which is helping to open alternative activities during those months when the earth has to rest, not to mention guaranteeing young people the possibility of going to school and women the opportunity to improve the conditions of their own homes.